smarthercules/Data-Analysis-for-Twitch-CDN/README.md

 In the early work, a one-time experiment has been done to survey Twitch's CDN.
 However, due to the rapid growth of Twitch and the high cost of a detailed scan on CDN, Twitch's CDN remains largely unknown to the public.

 In our previous work, we used the CJS model, which assumes every individual shares the same time-dependent survival rate and capture probability, to estimate the CDN size.
 However, different servers may have different survival rates and capture probability.
 If we assume every server has its own survival rate and capture probability, the computation overhead of the CJS model may be too high since there are many parameters needed to estimate.
-Besides, maximum likelihood estimation would have a large bias if the sample size is too small~\cite{NIST2012}.
+Besides, maximum likelihood estimation would have a large bias if the sample size is too small.

 In this research, I use the transaction count in hour periods to do clustering on the data from 5 countries and use the CMR model with heterogeneity with these clustering results.
-Next, I use S\_Dbw score~\cite{989517} to evaluate the clustering results.
-However, I find a better S\_Dbw score does not lead to have a lower error rate in the MLE-CJS model.
-Instead, if $ Avg/ Std$ in the number of sample servers larger than 0.3 of a cluster, it will tend to have a larger the estimation error rate.
-As a result, the clustering results with number of clusters less than 5 tend to have a lower estimation error rate since these clustering results contain less clusters with $ Avg/ Std$ larger than 0.3.
+Next, I use S\_Dbw score to evaluate the clustering results.
+However, I find a better S_Dbw score does not lead to have a lower error rate in the MLE-CJS model.
+Instead, if Avg/Std in the number of sample servers larger than 0.3 of a cluster, it will tend to have a larger the estimation error rate.
+As a result, the clustering results with number of clusters less than 5 tend to have a lower estimation error rate since these clustering results contain less clusters with Avg/Std larger than 0.3.

 ## Complete Video Demonstration